webmaster-icsd/icsd.org/_nav-pages/2020-08-06-al-rashid-school.md

 published: true
 title: Al Rashid School
 ---
-Al Rashid School is the weekend learning program at the Islamic Center of San Diego and has been in operation for over 30 years.
+Al Rashid School is the Saturday weekend learning program at the Islamic Center of San Diego and has been in operation for over 30 years.

 We are dedicated to providing young Muslims the opportunity to have quality learning in Quran, Arabic, and Islamic Studies.